ResourceDataInc/TransportationHub/README.md

 ### ksqldb-server

 ksql is kafka's most accessible, realtime ETL language.
 The ksqldb-server handles all ETL requests.
+The current flow of streaming transformations is shown below:

 ![streaming ETL](./Documentation/imgs/transportation_hub_streaming_etl.png)

-One the ksql queries used in the pipeline is shown below as an example.
+One of the ksql queries used in the pipeline is shown below as an example.
 We are joining the stream `VehicleEntitiesExploded` against the table `StopsTable`.
 It should be noted that this query generates a stream.
 A stream is an append only unbounded sequence of data.
 The kafka topic `VehicleStopConnectorExp` backs this stream as a persistence layer.
 It should be noted that here we are also creating an additional key to be used for a join upstream.  ksql only supports joins against single keys, so this is our way of supporting multi key joins.

 ```sql
 CREATE STREAM VehicleStopConnectorExp